Pregnancy: Reclaiming our empowerment UPDATED, round 2.

 Pregnant mamas, we are not made of porcelain, we are more capable than we think.

 We welcome pregnant birds to ALL of our classes.
 Our trainers & teachers are all educated to know how to safely support you throughout all stages of your pregnancy.
 Simply talk to the trainer at the start of class about where you are at in your pregnancy.

-Join our pregnancy class Bumpin' every Tuesday 6.30pm, Mayow Park.
+Join our pregnancy class Bumpin' every Thursday 6.30pm, Friends Meeting House SE23 2QA.
 We love all birds & all bumps x